daronphang/programming-resources/cloud-computing/AWS/optimization/load-balancing.md

 - **Hybrid mode**: As ELB can load balance to IP addresses, it can work in hybrid mode i.e. load balances to on-premises servers
 - **High availability**: ELB is highly available
-- **Auto-scaling**: ELB automatically scales to meet the demand of the incoming traffic.
+- **Auto-scaling**: ELB automatically scales to meet the demand of the incoming traffic (by attaching an ASG)

 ### Benefits